 Generally pacifism is thought to be a principled rejection of war and killing.
-Oddly enough, the term pacifism has occasionally been used to describe a pragmatic commitment to using war to create peace.
-Thus some who called themselves “pacifists” (for example, during the First World War) supported war as a suitable means toward peace.
-Richard Nixon once called himself a pacifist, even as he continued to support the Vietnam War.
-This perverse use of pacifism is connected to the way a term like “pacification” can be employed in military usage to describe a violent process of suppressing violence, as when an enemy territory is “pacified” by killing or disabling the enemy.
+Oddly enough, terminology related to pacifism has occasionally been used to describe a pragmatic commitment to using war to create peace.
+Thus a term like “pacification” can be employed in military usage to describe a violent process of suppressing violence, as when an enemy territory is “pacified” by killing or disabling the enemy.
 While George Orwell (2002) complained about such euphemistic descriptions of violence, the just war tradition does hold that war can be a suitable means to bring about peace.
 Despite these complications, pacifism generally connotes a commitment to making peace that rejects violent means for obtaining this end.
 One reason to reject violent means is the fact that might does not make right.
 While violence can destroy an enemy, victory does not amount to justification.

 - 1. Defining Peace